Alphafrey946/Upsampling_all_you_need/README.md

 ## Data Augementation

 The first proposed solution to the problem of shift variance in CNNs involved including shifted images in the training set.
-However, this approach still suffered from low consistency and accuracy.
+However, this approach still suffered from low consistency and accuracy [Azulay and Weiss, 2019].

 ## Low pass filter (LPF)

-This proposed solution added a low pass filter layer before the downsampling layer, using a Gaussian filter to achieve this[1].
+This proposed solution added a low pass filter layer before the downsampling layer, using a Gaussian filter to achieve this [Zhang, 2019].

 <p align="center">
   <img src="https://user-images.githubusercontent.com/55200955/235751982-2f6a25a9-173e-4df3-8fa1-0bcd418379d8.png" alt="sq_shifted" width="300"/>